robinboncoeur/KeysToLife/RSTs/Intro.rst

 Why These Pages?
 ================

-I feel quite blessed to receive in my email a daily reminder that God loves me, died for me and wants my salvation much more than even I do, which is at the same time sad - as it is an indictment of my laodicean Christian mindset - and yet reassuring, because there's hope for even me.
+I feel quite blessed to receive in my email a daily reminder that God loves me, died for me and wants my salvation much more than even I do, which is at the same time sad - as it is an indictment of my laodicean Christian mindset - and yet reassuring, because there's hope for *even me*.

 The text in this document are saved emailed devotionals, generously provided by `Good News Unlimited <https://www.goodnewsunlimited.com/>`_.
-They feature the writings of pastor Elieser Gonzalez, Dr Desmond Ford and the great Charles Spurgeon.
-The text has been used without permission, but with the express purpose to promote the important message the words carry.
+They feature the writings of pastor Elieser Gonzalez, Dr Desmond Ford and the great Charles Spurgeon, as well as a few select writings by other authors.

+The text has been copied from the emails and used without permission, but with the express purpose to **promote the important message the words carry**.
+These writers said what I feel so much more eloquently and accurately, with a wealth of scriptural knowledge based on years of study - work that seems ever so underexposed and unappreciated for the wealth of power and inspiration contained therein, so I felt compelled to give it an additional face to the web in the hopes more would see, read and be as thankful as I am for these words!

 I am quite certain in providing these pages I am working in line with the authors of the text and not stealing anything they are giving me: they are giving this to all of us!

-I hope that these pages may prove helpful and provide hope to others, as much as this message has provided hope to me.
+**I hope that these pages may prove helpful and provide hope to others, as much as this message has provided hope to me.**

 .. image:: ../images/Flourish02.png